-Income from investment properties amounts to DKK 3.7m against DKK 3.5m in 2020.
-The improvement is driven by a slight decrease in costs in 2021.
+Income from investment properties amounts to DKK 3.4m against DKK 3.7m in 2021.
+The reduced result is due to increased realestate agent costs in 2022 compared to the previous year.

-Interest income etc. for the year amounts to DKK 3.8m compared to DKK 5.4m in 2020.
-As in 2020, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
+Interest income etc. for the year amounts to DKK 3.4m compared to DKK 3.8m in 2021.
+As in 2021, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.

-ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net loss in connection with realised and unrealised gains & losses of bonds, bondbased unit trusts and exchange rates of a total of DKK 1.8m against a loss of DKK 3.3m in 2020.
-The improvement compared to last year is mainly due to less loss in connection with unrealised value write-down of bonds.
-Interest expenses amount to DKK 0.2m in 2021 compared to DKK 0.1m in 2020.
-Administrative expenses related DKK investments amounts to 0.7mcompared to DKK 0.6m in 2020.
-These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft
+ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net loss in connection with realized and unrealized gains & losses of bonds, bond-based unit trusts and exchange rates of a total of DKK 30.7m against a loss of DKK 1.8m in 2021.
+The significant increased loss compared to last year is mainly due to lowered SEK currency exchange rate and realized and unrealized bond losses in a volatile market impacted by the war in Ukraine and rising inflation.

+Interest expenses amount to DKK 0.1m in 2022 compared to DKK 0.1m in 2021.

+Administrative expenses related to investments amounts to DKK 0.8m compared to DKK 0.7m in 2021.
+These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft change from negative to positive interest rates.

 Aktiengesellschaft) that is our appointed investment asset manager.

-Interest on insurance provisions amounts to DKK 0.6m in 2021 compared to DKK 1.0m in 2020.
-The decrease is due to decreased interest rates.
+Interest on insurance provisions shows a negative impact of DKK 2.6m in 2022 compared to a positive impact of DKK 0.6m in 2021.
+The development is due to the